 - Fabrication is the use of invented information or the falsification of research, results, information, citations, or other findings.

 - Cheating is an act or an attempted act of deception by which a student seeks to misrepresent their mastery of the information or skills being assessed.
 It includes, but is not limited to, using or attempting to use unauthorized materials, information, or study aids in any academic exercise.

 - Academic Misconduct

-- Academic misconduct includes, but is not limited to, other academically dishonest acts such as tampering with grades; or taking part in obtaining or distributing any part of a test that has not yet been administered; or disrupting or interfering with the ability of others to complete academic assignments.
+- Academic misconduct includes, but is not limited to, other academically dishonest acts such as tampering with grades; or submitting false evidence or documentation; or taking part in obtaining or distributing any course content, including but not limited to tests, without the instructor's approval; or disrupting or interfering with the ability of others to complete academic assignments.
 It also includes violations of the Student Code of Conduct, as they relate to the academic environment.

 - Facilitating Academic Dishonesty